 A brief note about the GPS coordinates: these coordinates are provided in a decimal degree format and your unit may not use this as a standard format.
 You can usually change these under the settings of your unit and as a last resort there are many free online converters.
 The converted coordinates are also available on the Google version of this map.
 It can be accessed from here.
 Cave Run Lake Fish Attractors in Google Maps!

-We are officially half way through this project.
+We have one more year on this project.
 Please stay tuned to this website and the KDFWR Cave Run Area Twitter account (@kyfisheriesne) for updates on this project!

 Cave Run Lake, like most flood control reservoirs, has been losing natural fish habitat since its impoundment in the 1960’s.
 In 2013, KDFWR established the “Cave Run Lake Fish Habitat Project”; a multi-year large scale habitat project aimed at create new fish habitat in the lower portions of the lake.
 This will serve to give anglers places to target their fishing as well as potentially increase food sources for fishes.

 Pallet structures are basically 2 shipping pallets nailed together in a cube.
 Some of these were stacked and nailed together.

 A view of the material used on the Adam’s Point site from the dam.
 The trucks in this picture should give a good scale to the amount of material sunk in this location.

 A view of the material used on the Zilpo Flats sites

 Goals for the Cave Run Lake Fish Habitat Project